RMHogervorst/blog/content/post/2017-12-08-downloading-multiple-files-and-failing.md

 I am  not even 'web'-scraping but just reading in 600 or so text files which is not really a big deal.
 I thought.

-This post shows you where I went wrong
+This post shows you where I went wrong TL:DR : _do not assume everything will always work on the internet_.

 Also here is a [picture](https://www.flickr.com/photos/32123311@N00/502155430 "source: flickr, cc-by 2.0 jbloom") I found of scraping.